firehawkvfx/firehawk/README.md

 - Create a New App under [Manage applications authentication](https://www.sidefx.com/oauth2/applications/) to get a Client ID and secret keys.
 - Save these these into your decrypted secrets file and encrypt it.

+## Thinkbox Usage Based Licensing
+To use Deadline in AWS, instances that reside in AWS are free.
+But any onsite systems that render will require a licence.
+If you wish to use any other UBL licenses (eg houdini Engine) they will also require your Thinkbox UBL URL and UBL activation code.
+These are entered in your encrypted secrets file, and are used to configure the Deadline DB upon install automatically.